tarynsauer/elixir_ttt/README.md

 `mix test --include integration:true`

 ## Playing the Game
-Run the following commands to play a tic-tac-toe game:
+Run the following commands to generate an escript:
 `mix clean`
 `mix escriptize`
+Once you've generated the escript, run the following command to play the game:
 `./elixir_ttt`